Soknopaiou Nesos: The Soknopaiou Nesos Project

 Since 2004 the Soknopaiou Nesos Project of the University of Salento (Centro di Studi Papirologici) has been working in Soknopaiou Nesos under the direction of M.Capasso and P.Davoli.

 Beside the archaeological excavations, mainly carried out inside the temenos, the team surveyed the settlement and the surroundings.
 Evidence of pre-Ptolemaic buildings were found below the temple, as well as to the North and West of the kom.
 On the shores of a palaeo-lake several areas with pottery clusters of the 19th and the 26th dynasties have been documented.

+Recent discoveries

+In April 2026, archaeological and conservation efforts led by Paola Davoli of the University of Salento, provided new structural and historical data on this significant Roman-period settlement.
+Excavation has identified three primary structures within the enclosure as a well-preserved Ptolemaic sanctuary standing over 10 meters high, the remains of a Roman-period temple that was partially dismantled in antiquity, and a structure associated with the worship of Isis.